Reading time: 7 min.

 Every year, around 78,000 people in the UK die from smoking [1].
 Not only can smoking affect your health, but it can also affect your physical appearance and even contribute to hair loss.

-Although we aren’t exactly sure of just how smoking can contribute to premature hair loss, it does seem to be one of the lesser-known side effects.
+Although researchers aren’t exactly sure of just how smoking can contribute to premature hair loss, it does seem to be one of the lesser-known side effects.

 Table of Contents